mjkarki/gimp-scripts/README.md

 #### batch-crop.scm

-When I need to take a large amounts of screenshots, it's easiest to just hit Print Screen button and paste the entire screen contents to GIMP with Ctrl+Shift+V. Then I use this script automatically to crop all open images to same size.
+When I need to take a large amounts of screenshots, it's easiest to just hit Print Screen button and paste the entire screen contents to GIMP with Shift+Ctrl+V. Then I use this script automatically to crop all open images to same size.

 By using the rectangle selection tool to frame the area from *just one* of the open images and then executing this script (from the drop-down menu *Image --> Crop All Images*) I'm able to automatically crop all images from the exact same area to identical sized images.
-This makes it easy to document different views of an application.
+So, batch cropping, in other words.

 #### mask-color-to-alpha.scm